 º Ocean of Amṛta (Ngakso) Drubchen at Ka-Nying Shedrub Ling Monastery º

-The Ocean of Amṛta (Ngakso) Drubchen is performed each year by the monks of Ka-Nying Shedrub Ling Monastery on the 8th – 16th days of the 2nd month in the Tibetan calendar.
-In 2024, this falls on March 17th – 25th.
+The Ocean of Amṛta (Ngakso) Drubchen is performed each year by the monks of Ka-Nying Shedrub Ling Monastery on the 8th – 16th days of the second month in the Tibetan calendar.

 The Ngakso Drubchen was composed by the great terton, Chokgyur Dechen Lingpa, and was later practiced by Tulku Urgyen Rinpoche (the great-grandson of Chokgyur Dechen Lingpa and father of H.E.
 Chökyi Nyima Rinpoche) and became one of the annual events at Ka-Nying Shedrub Ling monastery.